scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 ## Riodinidae

 Riodinidae is the family of metalmark butterflies.
 The common name "metalmarks" refers to the small, metallic-looking spots commonly found on their wings.
-The 1532 species are placed in 146 genera.
+Three subfamilies split approximately 1500 species into 146 genera.
+The Duke of Burgundy (below) is the only member of its genus.

 ### **Duke of Burgundy** (*Hamearis lucina*)
 ![Duke of Burgundy]({{ site.baseurl }}/images/butterflys/dukeofburgundy.JPG)

-**Genus:** Hamearis (the Duke of Burgundy is the only member of this genus)
+**Genus:** Hamearis

 **Species:** H. lucina